shreeyashn20/ANOVA-test-for-renewable-capacity/README.md

 ### Data

-The data for this analysis is stored in the `data.csv` file.
-It contains the following columns:
+The data for this analysis contains the following columns:

 | Column | Description |
 |---|---|